-Justin W. Yorke - Mr. Yorke has served as a Director since October 2017.
+Justin Yorke - Mr. Yorke has served as a Director since October 2017.
 Mr. Yorke has over 25 years of experience as an institutional equity fund manager and senior financial analyst for investment funds and investment banks and was appointed as a Director in August 2017.
-For more than the past 10 years, he has been a manager of the San Gabriel Fund, JMW Fund and the Richland Fund whose primary activity is investing in public and private companies in the United States.
-Mr. Yorke served as non-executive Chairman of Jed Oil and a Director/CEO at JMG Exploration.
+For more than the past 16 years, he has been a managing member of San Gabriel Advisors and Arroyo Capital Management, which manages the Richland Fund.
+The Fund's primary activity is investing in public and private companies in the United States.
+Mr. Yorke currently serves as a Director of Splash Beverage Group.
+He also served as non-executive Chairman of Jed Oil and a Director/CEO at JMG Exploration.
 Mr. Yorke was a Fund Manager and Senior Financial Analyst, based in Hong Kong, for Darier Henstch, S.A., a private Swiss bank, where he managed their \$400 million Asian investment portfolio.
-Mr. Yorke was a Vice President and Senior Financial Analyst with Unifund Global Ltd., a private Swiss Bank, as a manager of its \$150 million Asian investment portfolio.
+Mr. Yorke was a Nice President and Senior Financial Analyst with Peregrine Asset Management, which was a unit of Peregrine Securities, a regional Asian investment bank.
 Mr. Yorke has a B.A. from University of California, Los Angeles.
 We believe Mr. Yorke is qualified to serve on our Board because of his extensive investment experience.